enactjs/cli/docs/building-apps.md

 ## Sass Support

 CSS stylesheets could get larger and more complex as you develop.
-To help and enrich the styling of your apps, there are great CSS processors out there.
+To help and enrich the styling of your apps, there are great CSS preprocessors out there.
 Enact CLI provides [LESS](https://lesscss.org) as the default and [Sass](https://sass-lang.com) support is an optional feature since Enact CLI 5.0.0.

 To use Sass, install Sass globally: